GOSH Charity's Cancer Research Strategy 2024-2029

 That’s why we are committing at least £15 million over the next five years to our new cancer research strategy.

-Our Strategy at a glace
+Our strategy at a glance

-Vision Until no childhood is lost to cancer
+Until no childhood is lost to cancer

-young people with the rarest and hardest to treat cancers
+Transform the outcomes and experiences of children and young people with the rarest and hardest to treat cancers

-Priorities • Develop new treatments and cures that are more effective and targeted
+1) Develop new treatments and cures that are more effective and targeted

-• Improve the experiences and quality of life of patients and their families through research
+2) Improve the experiences and quality of life of patients and their families through research

-• Rapidly translate research discoveries into the NHS clinic
+3) Rapidly translate research discoveries into the NHS clinic

-To achieve our aims we need a strong research culture
+To achieve our aims, we need a strong research culture.

 Cancer remains the leading cause of death among children aged one to 14 in the UK.
 Every week, around five children in the UK lose their lives to cancer.
 That’s five families who are faced with the worst news possible.